 If you cannot make your appointment, please cancel at least 48 hours before the appointment so we can provide that time to another patient.

-If you fail to notify us of the cancellation, we will hunt you down, just kidding.
-Emergencies happen and we are all human.
+If you fail to notify us of the cancellation a fee will apply.

 We accept all major credit cards.
 All payments can be done online through our patient portal.